tecnico-distsys/naming/readme.txt

 	Check 'Create a simple project (skip architype selection)'.
 	Uncheck  'Use default Workspace location' and 'Browse' to the project base folder.
-	Fill the fields in 'New Maven Project'. the Check if everything is OK and 'Finish'.
+	Fill the fields in 'New Maven Project'.
+	Check if everything is OK and 'Finish'.

 --